Acyclic colourings of graphs with obstructions: Introduction

-Upper bounds over $\chi_a(G)$ in terms of the maximum degree $\Delta(G)$ have been studied for a few decades.
-It has been established that, for any graph $G$ of maximum degree $\Delta$, one has $\chi_a(G) = \bigO{\Delta^{4/3}}$ \cite{AMR91,SeVo13, GMP20}.
-To our knowledge, the best known upper bound is given by Gonçalves, Montassier, and Pinlou: for every graph $G$ of maximum degree $\Delta$, one has $\chi_a(G) \le \frac{3}{2}\Delta^{4/3} + \bigO{\Delta}$ as $\Delta\to\infty$.
-Their proof relies on the so-called entropy compression method, which has been developed following the algorithmic proof of the Lovász Local Lemma (LLL) due to Moser and Tardos \cite{MoTa10}.
-This bound is tight up to a polylogarithmic factor, as certified by the lower bound described above~\cite{AMR91}.
-If moreover $G$ is a line-graph, then $\chi_a(G) = \bigTheta{\Delta}$~\cite{EsPa13}, and more generally for any $K_{2,t}$-free graph $G$ of maximum degree $\Delta$, $\chi_a(G) = \bigO{\sqrt{t}\Delta}$ \cite{AMR91,GMP20}.
-The bound in \cite{GMP20} is moreover constructive, and in particular there is a random algorithm that returns in expected polynomial time an acyclic $k$-colouring of any $d$-regular $K_{2,t}$-free graph $G$, where $k$ is within a factor $\bigO{\sqrt{t}}$ of the optimal.
+Upper bounds on $\chi_a(G)$ in terms of the maximum degree $\Delta(G)$ have been studied for a few decades.
+It has been established in 1991~\cite{AMR91} that, for every graph $G$ of maximum degree $\Delta$, one has $\chi_a(G) = \bigO{\Delta^{4/3}}$.
+Since then, there has been a couple of improvements on this bound~\cite{GMP20,ndreca2012improved,SeVo13}.
+To our knowledge, the state of the art is now as follows: for every graph $G$ of maximum degree $\Delta$, one has $\chi_a(G) \le \frac{3}{2}\Delta^{4/3} + \bigO{\Delta}$.
+This bound was obtained with the so-called entropy compression method, developed following the algorithmic proof of the Lovász Local Lemma (LLL) due to Moser and Tardos~\cite{MoTa10}.
+It is tight up to a polylogarithmic factor, as certified by the lower bound described in~\cite{AMR91}.
+If moreover $G$ is a line-graph, then $\chi_a(G) = \bigTheta{\Delta}$~\cite{EsPa13}, and more generally for every $K_{2,t}$-free graph $G$ of maximum degree $\Delta$, $\chi_a(G) = \bigO{\sqrt{t} \cdot \Delta}$~\cite{AMR91,GMP20}.
+We also note that the bounds in~\cite{GMP20} are constructive; in particular, there is a random algorithm that returns in expected polynomial time an acyclic $k$-colouring of any $d$-regular $K_{2,t}$-free graph $G$, where $k$ is within a factor $\bigO{\sqrt{t}}$ of the optimal.

-Motivated by the above observation, we have seeked for obstructions that let us have a constant approximation algorithm for the acyclic colouring problem over $d$-regular graphs.
+Motivated by the above observation, we have sought obstructions that lead to a constant approximation algorithm for the acyclic colouring problem over $d$-regular graphs.
 We show that even cycles of length at most $d^{1/3}$ are such obstructions.
 More generally, our work studies the impact of forbidding one or several fixed subgraphs $F$ in a graph $G$ on the value of $\chi_a(G)$.
 Given a fixed set of graphs $\F$, a graph G is called \emph{$\F$-free} if no graph $F\in \F$ appears as a (not necessarily induced) subgraph of $G$.
 When $\F=\{F\}$, we say that $G$ is $F$-free.
-We let $a(d,\F) \coloneqq \max \{\chi_a(G) : G \mbox{ is $\F$-free} \}$.
+We let $a(d,\F) \coloneqq \max \{\chi_a(G) : G \mbox{ is $\F$-free and $\Delta(G)\le d$} \}$ be the extremal value of the acyclic chromatic number over $\F$-free graphs of maximum degree at most $d$.
+When $\F=\{F\}$ is a single-graph obstruction, we may use the notation $a(d,F)$.